strozfriedberg/llama/README.md

 ##### any

-The `any` condition function takes any number of pattern identifiers as arguments and will evaluate to true if any of those patterns return a hit in the file.
+The `any` condition function takes zero or more pattern identifiers as arguments and will evaluate to true if any of those patterns return a hit in the file.

 ```
 rule Phishing {